22102A040534/Senseway/README.md

 # Senseway
-Navigation App for Neuro diverse Individuals
+Navigation App for Neuro diverse Individuals.

 SenseWay – AI-Powered Smart Navigation for Neurodiverse Users SenseWay is an AI-driven smart navigation platform designed to offer personalized, accessible, and stress-free routing solutions for neurodiverse individuals.
 Whether you're planning a calm walk or need real-time emergency support, SenseWay adapts to your sensory preferences to help you move through the world with confidence.

 🚀 Features Route Planning Choose between the Shortest, Sensor-Friendly, or Safe Rest Stop routes based on individual preferences.
 Routes are visualized on a map with live distance and ETA updates.